Applicable for General Program Support, Specific Cultural Project, and Fast Track Project grants

 The Scope of Work is a summary of the programmatic activities that will be completed during the grant period and should include all of your Deliverables.
 The Deliverables are the tasks identified in the Scope of Work that must be completed in order to trigger the 2nd and all subsequent payments.
 For GPS, the budget on this form will be used to submit changes to the application budget if the award amount is less than requested in the application.
 You will need to adjust your budget to match your award amount.
 Please consider simplifying your budget into fewer budget categories as this can be much easier to manage. remember you do not have to match funds in each line item; you must simply show the correct match amount in your totals.

 When your three Contract Details tabs have been completed, click the "Submit" button in the upper right corner.
 This will alert your program manager so that the form can be reviewed and approved.
 Both the Grant Award Agreement and the Award Letter will be available under "Contracts" when approved.
 You will need to print out the contract, have it signed and witnessed, then scanned and uploaded back into the Activity Log.

 - 3. What is the Grant Award Agreement?

 The Grant Award Agreement is the contract between the grantee and the Division.
 It includes the requirements for the administration of the grant.
 The grantee's authorized official must sign and return this agreement to the Division within 30 days of the date on the award letter.
 Applicants that fail to return the agreement within 30 days of the date on the award letter will have their grant rescinded by the Division unless a program manager has approved an award agreement extension (see extensions).

 Payments will not be released until the Grant Award Agreement has been executed.
-The Division will send grantees a fully executed copy of the agreement for their files.

 - 4. How do I submit a Substitute W-9?